Edd Mann Developer

 $ sshfs user@host:/example ~/example -oauto_cache,reconnect,defer_permissions,negative_vncache,noappledouble,volname=Example

-Looking at the example command above you will notice that we must first create the directory (‘example’) we wish to mount the remote filesystem to.
-Finally, once we are done with the volume we can by unmount it using the command below.
+Looking at the example command above, you will notice that you must first create the directory (‘example’) to which we wish to mount the remote filesystem.
+Finally, once we are done with the volume, we can unmount it using the command below.

 $ umount ~/example